iprafols/SQUEzE/README.md

 The quasars id and redshif is estimated in a two-step process:
     1. Generate a high completeness and low purity sample of candidates
-    2. Filter the candidates to improve purity while keeping a target completeness
+    2. Filter the candidates to improve purity while keeping a target completeness See Perez-Rafols et al. 2019 (https://arxiv.org/abs/1903.00023) for more details.
+Consider referencing this paper if you are using SQUEzE in your analysis.

 SQUEzE can run in different modes:
     1. training - Use a known sample to decide on which cuts to apply